 In some cases a binding study recommendation can be postponed.
 Since the binding study recommendation has serious consequences for you, you’ll need to follow an official procedure to have your BSR postponed.

 This procedure is started by reporting your personal circumstances to the academic advisor within 20 working days of the occurrence (before June 1st if possible).
 Directly after your meeting with the academic advisor, you should arrange a meeting with the student dean/counselor of ESA.
-You need to write and submit an objection after receiving the first BSR intention for negative advice, if you did not succeed in achieving 45 ECTS.
+You need to write and submit a BSR postponement request after receiving the first BSR intention for negative advice, if you did not succeed in achieving 45 ECTS.
 You also need to indicate whether you would like a hearing to take place.
 You need to submit this objection within one week of receiving the letter from the Examination Committee (EC ID) with the intention for negative advice.
 Based on the advice of the student dean/counselor, the EC ID will decide if they will acknowledge your personal circumstances and therefore postpone your BSR.
 If they decide to do so, they will postpone your BSR for one year.

 Depending on your questions you may be provided with support from your teacher coach or your academic advisor.
 Your teacher coach can support you in your overall competence of design, in your competency development, and in your growth as a designer.
 You can consult your academic advisor about issues affecting your study progress, academic achievement or study planning.
 Furthermore, you could talk to one of the ESA student advisors.
 If you would like to follow a workshop on study planning or if you would like to talk to a student psychologist, please contact ESA.